We’re so ready for this month! We’ve made an exciting list of things to do this October in New Orleans.

 It’s no secret that New Orleans is one of the spookiest cities in our country.
 That is why visiting in October is a must!
 Enjoy haunted houses, voodoo, cemeteries, tarot cards, and much more!

-These are nine things you can do this October in New Orleans:
+These are fifteen things you can do this October in New Orleans:

 2. Get scared at The Mortuary haunted experience